aayush3752garg/mlo-project/README.md

 # mlo-project

-This is are mlo project
+This is our mlo project

 Teams
 Aayush Garg,